ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 5. Select **Send.**

-6. Immediately after sending the email, Holly should receive an policy tip indicating the email violated a retention policy.
+6. Immediately after sending the email, Holly should receive an policy tip indicating the email violated a retention policy (even though you will not see it, as previously mentioned).
 She should also receive an email in her Inbox from **Microsoft Outlook** with the subject **Notification: <policy name>** (in this case, <policy name> should be the name of the policy you created that tested for IP addresses in emails, which was **DLP policy test**.
 Review the content of this email.

 7. You will now send a second message from Holly to Lynne that contains multiple IP addresses.
 Repeat the process as before for creating an email to Lynne Robbins with the following information: